Siddharth Pandey: Fantasy literature

 Commenting on Pandey's work in fantasy literature, Simone Kotva of the University of Cambridge writes: "Siddharth's work looks at the representation of magic in fantasy and speculative fiction.
 His work upends the clichéd understanding of magic as escapist, free-form and otherworldly and demonstrates instead its close relationship to artistic making, landscape and attentiveness to material becoming."
 The Indian naturalist and educator Yuvan Aves extends Pandey's arguments about the non-centralised, dispersed nature of magic in imagined magical worlds (in modern western fantasy literature) to his own understanding of the natural world, wherein he regards 'the ocean and the living earth' as intrinsically a magical place, where 'everything lives, everything speaks'.

 Aesthetics

 Several of Pandey's writings in mass media have been about the aesthetics of nature, cinema, everyday culture, and craft.
-Felix Ehlers of the Ludwig Maximilian University, Munich, writes that Pandey's work enables one to see beauty and aesthetics as an alternative, creative approach to mediation in the Anthropocene, rather than the stereotypically dystopian views around this age.
-As a Fellow of the Käte Hamburger Research Centre on Global Dis:connect in Munich (2022-23), Pandey organised a two-day workshop on the theme 'Ecology, aesthetics and everyday cultures of modernity' in July 2023.
+Felix Ehlers of LMU Munich writes that Pandey's work enables one to see beauty and aesthetics as an alternative, creative approach to mediation in the Anthropocene, rather than the stereotypically dystopian views around this age.
+As a Fellow of the Käte Hamburger Research Centre on Global Dis:connect in Munich (2022–23), Pandey organised a two-day workshop on the theme 'Ecology, aesthetics and everyday cultures of modernity' in July 2023.